 FUT, FUE, DHI, Sapphire, Strip, Slit, Percutaneous, Channel?
 What are they, and which should you choose?
+A hair transplant Turkey gives you all these options initially.
 Much of the literature available today will tell you that there are two commonly used surgical hair transplant procedures today – FUE (Follicular Unit Extraction) and its derivatives, and FUT (Follicular Unit Transplant).
 However, the term Follicular Unit Transplant was originally coined to describe the process of transplanting entire follicular units.
 The method of harvesting the follicles at the time was by strip and this method is still used in some situations.

 Since FUT was first developed, newer and less invasive harvesting methods have evolved, notably follicular unit extraction.
 The overall procedure though still involves transplanting entire follicular units.
 It’s just the method of harvesting the follicles that differs.
 For this reason you’ll find some texts that refer to strip and FUE as being 2 methods of harvesting hair follicles for follicular unit transplants.
 Technically, they’re correct!